pengdonna/codex_vitae/template.md

 ## Friendship
 + I most enjoy meeting people in structured group activities and one-on-one conversations
 + I am unsure whether to and how to maintain friendships that no longer benefit from proximity, repeated unplanned interactions
-+ Theoretically, I enjoy the company of others, but in practice it often takes more energy than I can muster
++ Theoretically, I enjoy the company of others, but in practice, it often takes more energy than I can muster

 # On material and spiritual environment